 Application for assistance should:

-a) Be submitted on the application for assistance form (form 2), which is also available at the NTRC office in Kingstown or downloaded here.
+- Be submitted on the application for assistance form (form 2), which is also available at the NTRC office in Kingstown or downloaded below.

 The Commission shall use its best efforts to resolve a dispute within sixty days from the date an application is filed with the commission.